joshhornby/joshhornby.github.io/_posts/2025-06-24-engineering-toil.md

 ### Reduce at the Source

 Most toil has a cause upstream, a broken abstraction, a missing tool, a gap in process.
 Leaders can sponsor efforts to fix these at the root, whether it's investing in better CI/CD, smarter alerting, or shared infrastructure libraries.
-Sometimes the fix is non-technical: saying "no" to low-value operational requests, or renegotiating expectations with stakeholders.
+Sometimes the fix is non-technical: saying "no" to low-value operational requests or renegotiating expectations with stakeholders.

 ### Protect the Team